 They will add traceability to the code to make it more reliable and use Git and other tools as version control repositories.

 Automate Build & Release Processes/Pipelines

 Build & Release Engineers will integrate CI/CD to raise the speed and reliability of your software releases.

 These engineers will also ensure consistency across your software cycle: development, testing, staging, and production.

-Finally, Build & Release Engineers will also help with troubleshooting and bug-fixing by tying all of your production-stage releases to their origin.
-So if there’s a problem, the engineers will trace it back to the source, and in turn, solve the problem from that point.
+Finally, Build & Release Engineers will also help with troubleshooting and bug-fixing by tying all your production-stage releases to their origin.
+So, if there’s a problem, the engineers will trace it back to the source, and solve the problem from that point.

 Need Help Managing Your DevOps Environment?

 - The Complete Guide to What is Kubernetes

 Taking Application Development to the Next Level for Business Outcomes